Blankeos/license-plate-detection/README.md

 pip install -r yolov5/requirements.txt
 ```

+4. Download the model [here](https://github.com/KALYAN1045/Automatic-Number-Plate-Recognition-using-YOLOv5/blob/main/Weights/best.pt).
+Click on [•••] > Download.
+Copy paste `best.pt` into the `license-plate-detection` folder (should be the same directory as your `main.py`)

-4. Run the app (It will take a while the first run)
+5. Run the app (It will take a while the first run)

 ```sh
 python main.py